navigation

 This area mattered because it sat in front of the Hindenburg Line.
 Cambrai itself was an important German supply centre, and the ground around Bourlon Ridge became one of the key objectives.

 The 187th Brigade included the 2/4th KOYLI.
-Herbert was now moving towards the battle that would take his life.
+Herbert, fresh again to war, was now moving towards the battle that would take his life.

 20 November 1917: Havrincourt and the opening of Cambrai